 On some scopes, the quoted bandwidth is not available on all voltage ranges, so check the data sheet carefully.

 With analog scopes life was simple: you just selected the bandwidth that you required.
 For digital scopes, sampling rate and memory depth are equally important.
-For DSOs, the sampling rate is usually specified in mega samples per second (MS/s) or gigasamples per second (GS/s).
-The Nyquist criterion states that the sampling rate must be at least twice the maximum frequency that you want to measure: for a spectrum analyser this may be true, but for a scope you require at least 5 samples to accurately reconstruct a waveform.
+For DSOs, the sampling rate is usually specified in megasamples per second (MS/s) or gigasamples per second (GS/s).
+The Nyquist criterion states that the sampling rate must be at least twice the maximum frequency that you want to measure: for a spectrum analyzer this may be enough, but for a scope you require at least 5 samples to accurately reconstruct a waveform.

 Most scopes have two different sampling rates (modes) depending on the signal being measured: real-time and equivalent-time sampling (ETS)—often called repetitive sampling.
 However, ETS only works if the signal you are measuring is stable and repetitive, since this mode works by building up the waveform from successive acquisitions.